PappasBrent/pappasbrent.github.io/typ/teaching-statement.typ

 = Summary of Teaching Experience

-While pursuing my PhD at the University of Central Florida, I was the instructor of record for *COP~3402: Systems Software* for both the
+While pursuing my PhD at the University of Central Florida (UCF), I was the instructor of record for *COP~3402: Systems Software* for both the
 #link("https://www.cs.ucf.edu/~pappas/teaching/cop3402/spr2026/")[Spring 2026]
 and #link("https://www.cs.ucf.edu/~pappas/teaching/cop3402/sum2026/")[Summer